-Contrary to popular belief, there are an abundance of hiking trails that can be found in or near Dallas.
-Elevation isn’t always required to take in scenic views of nature, and North Texas has some of the most beautiful trails tucked away amongst the new apartment high-rises and suburban sprawl.
+Contrary to popular belief, there is an abundance of hiking trails that can be found in or near Dallas.
+North Texas has some of the most beautiful trails tucked away amongst the new apartment high-rises and suburban sprawl.
+If you're looking to get out of the city, scenic views of nature are just a short drive away!
 Whether you’re an avid hiker who can’t wait to explore or a novice who just wants to get outside on a gorgeous day, here are the top trails you should check out on your next nature trip!

-The Cedar Ridge Preserve is a scenic, rich in wildlife, slice of hill country.
+Scenic and rich in wildlife, The Cedar Ridge Preserve is a slice of Texas Hill Country right here in DFW!
 Formerly the Dallas Nature Center, the preserve spans 600 acres between Mountain Creek Parkway and FM 1382, a short 20 minutes from downtown Dallas.

 Dogwood Canyon is named for the dogwood trees that grow in abundance in the area, making early spring one of the best times to visit so that you can witness the beautiful pink and white blooms.
 There is plenty to take in year-round, however, and guided hikes are offered so you can learn more about the local biodiversity in all seasons.

-One of the most popular trails in DFW, the North Shore Trail runs for 22.5 miles from Rockledge Park to Twin Coves Park on the north side of Lake Grapevine.
+A quick trip outside of Dallas, Grapevine Lake is home to over 8 different trails spanning 67 miles!
+The North Shore Trail is one of its most popular, running for 22.5 miles from Rockledge Park to Twin Coves Park on the north side of the lake.
 It’s a moderately difficult trail, but it’s well worth the effort to score some spectacular views of the lake and cool breezes off the water.

 While open year-round, the trail does close for inclement weather and flooding so be sure to check the trail’s status before heading out; especially in springtime!
-Dogs are also welcome, but must be kept on-leash.
+Dogs are also welcome but must be kept on a leash.

 Spring Creek Nature Area Trail is a 2.3 mile loop that’s located in the suburb of Richardson, and is a great option for beginner hikers or wildlife enthusiasts.
 Commonly spotted animals include heron, hummingbirds and egrets, and it’s not unusual to find coyote tracks along the trail.